helidon-io/helidon-examples/examples/declarative/websocket/README.md

           location: "WEB"
 ```

-The `welcom` defines a welcome file the static content looks for if a directory is requested.
+The `welcome` defines a welcome file the static content looks for if a directory is requested.

-We can configure multiple instances of classpath (or file) static content; each should at lea st have the `context` (where it will be exposed over HTTP), and `location` (where is the directory on the classpath).
+We can configure multiple instances of classpath (or file) static content; each should at least have the `context` (where it will be exposed over HTTP), and `location` (where is the directory on the classpath).

 # Implementations details